Privacy Policy — Ask Safely Assistant

 - We do not build advertising profiles about you.

-- We do not share chat content with any third party except Anthropic (via AWS Bedrock) for the sole purpose of generating your AI response.
+- We do not share chat content with any third party except our AI and infrastructure providers (Anthropic via AWS Bedrock, and AWS services) for the sole purpose of operating the Service.

 - We do not collect your location.
 We don’t request location permissions.